Spotted steed: Factors in establishment

 Some factors that are known to influence the successful establishment of the spotted steed are its high fecundity and rapid growth rate.
 The species also has a very non-specific diet that consists of snails, aquatic insects, clams, and small fish.
 As such, it is able to obtain its resources easier than other species with more specific diets.
 These factors aid in the species ability to invade other habitats.

-Benefits and threats

-The spotted steed threatens its newly established habitat by harming aquaculture and fisheries, reducing native biodiversity, and causing loss of native species.
-It benefits the newly established habitat by becoming a part of the food chain and acting as a food source/prey to larger predators.

-Control methods and status of mitigation

-There is currently not an active control program for this species.
-Therefore, the status of mitigation is “no action".